-First, you should download the Recoverit Data Recovery tool and get it installed on a different PC.
-Then, launch the application and select the option called “Data Recovery.”
+First, you should download the Recoverit Data Recovery tool and install it on a different PC.
+Then, launch the application and select the option “Data Recovery.”
 You should select the option called “System Crash Data Recovery.”
 Then, click on the button labeled “Start.”

 Now, click on “Create” to proceed.
 After that, you will be prompted to format the USB.